galk-research/pddlsim/docs/contributor_guide/docs.rst

 Extending the documentation
 ---------------------------

 Beyond following the usual steps for contributing code to the project, the process is fairly similar to that of another project using Sphinx.
 The documentation is written in `reStructuredText <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`__.
 Because we use the PyData Sphinx Theme, some documentation files may use extra elements, as described in `here <https://pydata-sphinx-theme.readthedocs.io/en/stable/user_guide/theme-elements.html>`__.
-Naturally, you may use these extra elements in contribution.
+Naturally, you may use these extra elements in your contribution.